Distribución y abundancia estacional de los mosquitos anofelinos y su asociación con la lluvia en las áreas de riego y sin irrigación en Nigeria

 • Ebube Charles Amaechi Department of Zoology and Environmental Biology, Michael Okpara University of Agriculture, Umudike, Abia State, Nigeria Department of Zoology, University of Ilorin, Ilorin, Nigeria.

-• onyinye Mkpola Ukpai Department of Zoology and Environmental Biology, Michael Okpara University of Agriculture, Umudike, Abia State, Nigeria
+• Onyinye Mkpola Ukpai Department of Zoology and Environmental Biology, Michael Okpara University of Agriculture, Umudike, Abia State, Nigeria

 • Carmelita Chima Ohaeri Department of Zoology and Environmental Biology, Michael Okpara University of Agriculture, Umudike, Abia State, Nigeria